M.Ed. Instructional Technology and Design, Kent State University (KSU)

 BA, Mars Hill College, North Carolina

 My experience at Kent has been creative and broad.
-I work with faculty on Online courses for master’s programs.
-In addition, I have extended my excitement for this university to reach more students through individual modules, such as First Year Experience, library modules on plagiarism, and Online orientations that are offered online to thousands of students.
+I worked with faculty and subject matter experts (SMEs) to design and develop Online courses for master’s degree programs and undergraduate courses.
+In addition, I reach students beyond traditional courses through individual modules, such as First Year Experience (FYE), library modules on plagiarism, and Online orientations that are offered online to thousands of students.

 Course Design and Development

 - I recently redesigned a grammar course taking it from the list of courses tagged as problematic into a course that now has an average letter grade increase.
 Practice exercises were created in Storyline providing tools for success.